 The Analog Subsystem has ADC1, ADC2, and six Analog Comparator + DAC units that can be accessed via the Analog Common Interface Bus.
 The ADC Result Registers are accessible by CPUs and DMAs of the Master and Control Subsystems.
 All other Analog Peripheral Registers are accessible by the C28x CPU only.
 The C28x CPU accesses the ACIB through the C28x Memory Bus, and the C28x DMA through the C28x DMA Bus.
 The ACIB arbitrates for access to ADC and Analog Comparator registers between CPU/DMA bus cycles of the C28x Subsystem with those of the CortexTM-M3 Subsystem.
-In addition to managing bus cycles, the ACIB also transfers Start-Of-Conversion triggers to the Analog Subsystem.
+In addition to managing bus cycles, the ACIB also transfers Start-Of-Conversion triggers to the Analog Subsystem and returns End-Of-Conversion ADC interrupts to both the Master Subsystem and the Control Subsystem.